PundiAI/fx-docs/resourcess/f-x-cored-commands-documentation.md

 ### Fees & Gas

-Each transaction may either supply fees or gas prices, but not both.
+Each transaction may either use the --fees or --gas flags, but not both.

 Validator's have a minimum gas price (multi-denom) configuration and they use this value when determining if they should include the transaction in a block during `CheckTx`, where `gasPrices >= minGasPrices`.
-Note, your transaction must supply fees that are greater than or equal to **any** of the denominations the validator requires.
+Note, your transaction must use fees that are greater than or equal to **any** of the denominations the validator requires.

 **Note**: With such a mechanism in place, validators may start to prioritize txs by `gasPrice` in the mempool, so providing higher fees or gas prices may yield higher tx priority.